Electronic authentication: Mobile authentication

-Mobile authentication is the verification of a user's identity through the use a mobile device.
+Mobile authentication is the verification of a user's identity through the use of a mobile device.
 It can be treated as an independent field or it can also be applied with other multifactor authentication schemes in the e-authentication field.

 For mobile authentication, there are five levels of application sensitivity from Level 0 to Level 4.
 Level 0 is for public use over a mobile device and requires no identity authentications, while level 4 has the most multi-procedures to identify users.
 For either level, mobile authentication is relatively easy to process.
 Firstly, users send a one-time password (OTP) through offline channels.
 Then, a server identifies the information and makes adjustment in the database.
 Since only the user has the access to a PIN code and can send information through their mobile devices, there is a low risk of attacks.

 E-commerce authentication

 In the early 1980s, electronic data interchange (EDI) systems was implemented, which was considered as an early representative of E-commerce.
 But ensuring its security is not a significant issue since the systems are all constructed around closed networks.
 However, more recently, business-to-consumer transactions have transformed.
 Remote transacting parties have forced the implementation of E-commerce authentication systems.

 Generally speaking, the approaches adopted in E-commerce authentication are basically the same as e-authentication.
 The difference is E-commerce authentication is a more narrow field that focuses on the transactions between customers and suppliers.
 A simple example of E-commerce authentication includes a client communicating with a merchant server via the Internet.
 The merchant server usually utilizes a web server to accept client requests, a database management system to manage data and a payment gateway to provide online payment services.